Join Us

 Figure 1.
 Center pivot fertigation.
 Photo Credit: Kyle Egbert.

-Because there are many different forms of N fertilizers it is important to pick the correct one for your application.
-Keep in mind that not all forms of nitrogen will be immediately available to the plant.
-Nitrate and ammonium are the predominate forms used by plants and are usually rapidly available after application.
-Urea is not readily accessible and must be converted into ammonium and nitrate by soil bacteria before uptake can occur (Beegle, 2005).
-Conversion may take several days depending on soil conditions and temperature.
-These conditions should be considered when deciding fertigation timing.
+Due to the different forms of N fertilizers, it's crucial to choose the correct one for your application.
+Note that not all forms of nitrogen will be immediately available to the plant.
+Nitrate and ammonium are the predominant forms used by plants and are usually rapidly available after application.
+Urea, however, must be converted into ammonium and nitrate by soil bacteria before uptake can occur, a process that can take several days depending on soil conditions and temperature.
+These factors should be taken into account when deciding fertigation timing.

 When choosing a N fertilizer, look for forms that are highly soluble, less corrosive, and will meet the nutrient needs of your crop at the correct time.